If you’ve always wanted to stay right on the beach in Bali, I’ve reviewed the best hotels first-hand so you know which ones are worth it.

 Price per night: Starting from IDR 2,200,000++

-Where: Pekutatan, Jembrana Regency
+Address: Pekutatan, Jembrana Regency

 Book Puri Dajuma Beach Eco-Resort & Spa

-12. Lost Lindenberg – Jembrana
+12. Lost Lindenberg – Pekutatan

 Ever dreamed of living in a tree house?
 Now imagine one, but far more luxurious.
 That’s exactly the vibe at Lost Lindenberg.
 The property is made up of striking wooden towers that rise above the coconut palms to face the ocean.
 The design is bold yet warm, filled with timber and natural textures.
 What makes it special, though, is the community: all meals are plant-based and served in a communal space where you can end up swapping stories with other guests.
-It feels like living in a cosy, ultra-luxurious, modern jungle with your crew!
+It feels like living in a cosy, ultra-luxurious, modern jungle house with your crew!

 Best for: Design lovers looking for an off-the-grid beachfront stay.